Factbox: Quotes from shoppers as they scour for the best deals on Black Friday

 NEW YORK (Reuters) - Shoppers headed out to stores across the United States in a quest to score the best Black Friday discounts on everything from handbags to 4K TVs, with early promotions marking the start of a condensed holiday shopping season.

-DICK DOYLE, 76, SHOPPING AT MODELL’S SPORTING GOODS IN VIRGINIA:
+DICK DOYLE, 76, RETIRED, SHOPPING AT MODELL’S SPORTING GOODS IN VIRGINIA:

 “I will come to the mall, look at prices and go back and check them online.
 Prices and discounts online are competitive to what’s available in stores.”